10 Best Claw Hammers of 2022 – Top Picks & Reviews

 This hammer features a rip claw that allows you to yank boards apart, remove nails, and perform other demolition tasks.
 On the other side of the head, the smooth face is perfect for finish work and isn’t as likely to mar if you accidentally hit something you didn’t mean to.

 Luckily, Estwing’s hammers are warrantied against failure from normal use.
 Unless you decide to throw this hammer off of skyscrapers, it might be the last hammer you ever need to purchase.
+All these reasons and more make this the best claw hammer on the market this year.

 2. Stalwart 75-HT3000 Hardwood Claw Hammer – Best Value